 As a teacher, the safety of your students is a top priority.
 And it’s ours too.
-That’s why we created our personal safety and self-defense education course for high schools, containing critical life skills that all students should receive.
+We created our personal safety and self-defense education course for high schools, containing critical life skills that all students should receive.

-We are a leader in preparing our youth for confrontation — whether it be abuse, sexual harassment, bullying, sexual assault, or other forms of conflict.
+We are a leader in preparing our youth for confrontation — whether it be abuse, sexual harassment, bullying, sexual assault, or other conflict forms.

 Student Benefits of Self-Defense Training